shikhar-anand/ApricusBuds/wp-content/plugins/wpdatatables/readme.txt

 12. Google chart settings

 == Changelog ==

+= 2.1.11 =
+* BugFix: Fixed issue with not showing simple editor on Safari browser
+* BugFix: Fixed issue with welcome page on bulk plugin activation
+* BugFix: Fixed some PHP Notice messages
+* BugFix: Fixed issue with table borders in simple table
+* Other small bug fixes and stability improvements.

 = 2.1.10 =
 * Feature: Add new option for creating 3D pie chart